 What is TRE®?

-Tension and Trauma Releasing Exercises (TRE) stretch and slightly fatigue muscles, a process that induces neurogenic tremors.
+Tension and Trauma Releasing Exercises (TRE) stretch and slightly fatigue muscles, a process that induces therapeutic tremors.
 These tremors release deep muscular patterns of stress, tension, and trauma, calm the nervous system, and help the body return to a state of balance.

 Who can benefit from TRE?